Karl Albrektsson: Rizin Fighting Federation

-Bellator MMA
+Bellator MMA / PFL MMA

 On July 30, 2019, it was announced that Albrektsson was signed to Bellator MMA.
 Bellator was in contact with Albrektsson already in 2013, but he wanted to get a little more experience before signing for a larger organization and therefore waited until 2019.

 Albrektsson debuted in the organization on October 25, 2019, at Bellator 231 against former Light heavyweight Phil Davis in the co-main bout.
 Davis relied on his wrestling background and took down Albrektsson in rounds 1 and 2.
 In round 3, Davis beat Albrektsson with body blow and finished Albrektsson against the cage.

 Albrektsson faced Viktor Nemkov, the brother of his previous opponent, at Bellator 257 on April 16, 2021.
 He won the bout via unanimous decision.

 Albrektsson was scheduled to face Julius Anglickas on October 16, 2021, at Bellator 268.
 After Anglickas replaced Anthony Johnson in the LHW Grand Prix, Albrektsson instead faced Dovletdzhan Yagshimuradov.
 He won by unanimous decision.

-As the first fight of his new multi-fight, multi-year contract, Albrektsson faced Karl Moore on September 23, 2022 at Bellator 285.
+As the first fight of his new multi-fight, multi-year contract, Albrektsson faced Karl Moore on September 23, 2022, at Bellator 285.
 He lost the fight via face crank submission in the second round.

-Albrektsson faced Grant Neal on February 4, 2023 at Bellator 290.
+Albrektsson faced Grant Neal on February 4, 2023, at Bellator 290.
 He lost the bout via split decision.
 4 out of 6 media scores gave it to Albrektsson.

+After winning the Superior Challenge Light Heavyweight title against Ederson Cristian Macedo via first round TKO stoppage at Superior Challenge 26 on November 4, 2023, Albrektsson was set to defend his title against PFL veteran Daniel Spohn on May 25, 2024 at Superior Challenge 27.
+However, the event was cancelled due to situation involving Viaplay.

+Albrektsson was scheduled to face Laurynas Urbonavicius on June 21, 2024 at PFL 5. however Urbonavicius pulled out and was replaced by Ibragim Chuzhigaev.
+In turn, Chuzhigaev pulled out and was replaced by Andrew Sanchez.

+Albrektsson was scheduled to face Antônio Carlos Júnior on August 16, 2024 at PFL 8.
+However the week of the bout, Albrektsson pulled out for unknown reasons.

+On March 4, 2025, the promotion officially revealed that Albrektsson will join the 2025 PFL Light Heavyweight Tournament.

+In the quarterfinal, Albrektsson faced Simeon Powell on May 1, 2025, at PFL 4.
+He lost the fight by technical knockout in the second round.

+Albrektsson returned to the tournament in an alternate bout as he faced PFL newcomer Rafael Xavier at PFL 7 on June 27, 2025.
+He lost the fight via TKO in the first round.